SierraQian/IST303-GroupC-Project/README.md

 2. As an admin user, I want to choose the indicators show on the page and the method of calculate the expected value. (frontend: 1 week, backend 1 week)
 3. As a trader, I want to have an account to login, and could edit my username and password.
 4. As a trader, I want to manipulate and save my own dashboard to see the indicators I am interested in.
-5. As a trader, I want to view a list of upcoming economic events and their expected impact on the market, so I can plan my trading strategies accordingly.
+5. As a trader, I want to view a list of upcoming economic releases and their expected impact on the market, so I can plan my trading strategies accordingly.
-6. As a trader without an account, I want to view the default indicators and upcoming events.
+6. As a trader without an account, I want to view the default indicators and upcoming releases.

 # Stakeholders: